About Insurance Board

 TODAY

-Currently, more than 4,200 church organizations participate in our program, with a combined value of more than $18 billion in assets covered – and these numbers continue to grow.
+Currently, over 4,400 church organizations participate in our program, with a combined value of more than $21 billion in assets covered – and these numbers continue to grow.
 We are church people who want to provide the best church property insurance and church liability insurance available.

 Frequently Asked Questions